wikimedia/eventgate/README.md

 By default, EventValidator will validate all (non-meta) schemas with AJV's json-schema-secure schema.
-This prevents schemas from including potentially risky feataures that could facilitate DOS attacks.
+This prevents schemas from including potentially risky features that could facilitate DOS attacks.
 See: https://github.com/epoberezkin/ajv#security-considerations
 To allow insecure schemas, you can set `allowInsecureSchemas: true` in the EventValidator constructor options.